garciart/pipeline-demo/01-podman-network/01-podman-network.md

     exit
     ```

    > **NOTE** - When you exit the shell, the container may stop.
-However, since you used the "`--restart unless-stopped`" (or "`--restart always`") option when you created the container, if this occurs, the container will automatically restart upon exit, creating a new shell.
+However, since you used the `--restart unless-stopped` (or `--restart always`) option when you created the container, if this occurs, the container will automatically restart upon exit, creating a new shell.

 6. Perform the same tasks on the second container (managed_node2).